Farza03/tmp-rules/tmp-rules.md

 **§2.5 - Reckless Driving***

 Driving in such a way that is considered unsafe and that puts other players in danger.
-This includes but is not limited to: driving backwards, ignoring traffic lights or road signage, speeding, racing other users (except in Tucson, Phoenix, and Södertälje (ProMods) racetracks).
+This includes but is not limited to: driving backwards, ignoring traffic lights or road signage, speeding, speeding up to prevent overtakes, racing other users (except in Tucson, Phoenix, and Södertälje (ProMods) racetracks).
 Driving outside of the map boundaries or in areas that are not covered by the mini map/GPS.
 Hidden roads which are intentionally part of the map are not included.
 You can use these roads.
 In ProMods, you can drive on unlocked roads or paths.
 Attempting to use desync lag or quick saves in order to cause damage to another user's vehicle.
 Using the ghost mode feature to go through traffic jams.

 **§2.6 - Inappropriate Convoy Management / Car Abuse***

 Convoys are expected to follow all TruckersMP rules without altering the normal traffic flow.
 Convoy pilots are not permitted to slow down, block, control traffic and act as a staff member or otherwise abuse the pilot scheme paint job.
 It's not permitted to organise a convoy in the following areas when highly populated: Kirkenes quarry (ProMods map), the Duisburg to Calais road, and in the cities of Calais and Duisburg.
 More than 5 players driving together is classed as a convoy.

-**§2.7 - Event Servers**
+**§2.7 - Featured Zone & Event Servers**

+A Featured Zone is an area with heightened staff presence altering local road conditions.
+Players must obey all instructions given by TruckersMP staff during these live operations and must respect all Smart Signs by following the [respective rules](https://truckersmp.com/knowledge-base/article/1091) for them.

+- Players must not interfere with the operations planned by the TruckersMP team.
+- Players must not create their own "operations" or otherwise risk violating rule §2.6: "Inappropriate Convoy Management / Car Abuse".
+- Players must yield to all emergency/service vehicles where safe.
+The TruckersMP team may perform rolling road blocks, and pull over or request players to move out of the way for responding emergency vehicles during the management of operations.

+Event servers are limited access temporary servers for special events.
 All rules apply to any event server unless approved temporary rules override for a certain event.

-Event server requirements can be found [here](https://truckersmp.com/knowledge-base/article/671).
+- Event server requirements can be found [here](https://truckersmp.com/knowledge-base/article/671).

-Temporary rules for events can be found [here](https://forum.truckersmp.com/index.php?/topic/14237-temporary-rules-valid-during-an-event-or-a-convoy/).
+- Temporary rules for events can be found [here](https://forum.truckersmp.com/index.php?/topic/14237-temporary-rules-valid-during-an-event-or-a-convoy/).

 **§2.8 - How bans are issued**